MaxBWiseman/Event-Hoarder-Project3/README.md

 ### More words from developer

-This project is a labor of love (1396 lines) and a testament to the power of data.
-I hope it brings value to users and inspires further exploration in the world of event data analysis.
+This project is a labor of love, 1455 lines and a testament to the power of data, all screenshots in this README are from before linting for better readability.
+After linting the project is now 2097 lines long.
+I hope this brings value to its few users and inspires further exploration in the world of event data analysis.